 Post on social media.
 Get likes.
 No sales.
 Run Google ads.
 Get clicks.
 Few conversions.
 Send email newsletters.
 Decent open rates.
 Crickets on follow-through.

 The problem isn’t your tactics.
-It’s your foundation.
+It’s your website foundation for digital marketing.

 The Foundation Problem

 Most businesses build their digital marketing backwards.
-They start with the flashy stuff – social media, ads, email campaigns.
-But they ignore the foundation everything else sits on.
+They start with the flashy stuff—social media, ads, email campaigns.
+But they ignore the website foundation for digital marketing everything else sits on.

 Your website.

 Think of it like building a house.
 You can have the best siding, the prettiest windows, and the most expensive roof.
-But if your foundation is cracked and the house lacks structural integrity, the whole thing falls apart.
+But if your foundation is cracked and the house lacks strength, the whole thing falls apart.

 A foundation does three things: